-An introduction to Physical Science that includes the scientific disciplines of chemistry, physics, geology, meteorology, and astronomy with attention to the scientific method and is proper application.
-This course contains lab sessions that further help the student to think critically, formulate a question, do research, and draw reasonable conclusions from their investigation.
+An introduction to physical science that includes the scientific disciplines of chemistry, physics, geology, meteorology, and astronomy with attention to the scientific method and its proper application.
+This course contains lab sessions that further help the student to think critically, formulate a question, do research, and draw reasonable conclusions from his or her investigation.
 4 Semester Hours (3 Hours Lecture, 1 Hour Lab)